tstuefe/JEP387/jep.md

 ##### VirtualSpaceNode can be simplified

-Let n be the size of the largest chunk ("a root chunk") possible, 4MB.
+Let n be the size of the largest possible chunk ("a root chunk", 4MB).
 VirtualSpaceNode should be sized in multiples of this size.
-When carving out new chunks from a node, only root chunks should be allocated.
-The root chunk should be added to the freelist and after that, allocation should proceed to happen from the freelist.
+When carving out new chunks from a node, only root chunks should be allocated from the node.
+The root chunk then would be be added to the freelist and after that, allocation should proceed to happen from the freelist.

-This drastically simplifies VirtualSpaceNode coding: We do not need a "retire" mechanism anymore where we add leftover space in a node to the chunk manager.
-That is because, since a VirtualSpaceNode should be a whole multiple of the largest chunk size, it can never happen that it cannot satisfy a metaspace allocation yet contain left over unused space.
+While not costing much, this simplifies VirtualSpaceNode coding a lot.
+For instance, we do not need a "retire" mechanism anymore.
+A node is "retired" when it cannot serve an outstanding metaspace allocation, so the leftover space is hacked into chunks and added to the freelist.
+But if a node is always sized to multiples of the root chunk size, there cannot be leftover space smaller than an outstanding metaspace allocation.